-Ducey's executive order contained a one-in, three-out regulatory PAYGO provision, whereby the ins and outs are measured via rule requests.
-The one-in, three-out provision was extended in subsequent years and, in 2021, was also accompanied by a provision requiring regulatory agencies to review regulations suspended during the COVID-19 pandemic to determine if suspensions should be made permanent.
-The moratorium in Arizona is similar to a moratorium that has been in place in Indiana since 2013, which has extended through multiple governors' terms, despite being instituted via executive order.
-To date, the Arizona moratorium has existed under one governor, Governor Ducey.
+Arizona's Regulation Rollback initiative is perhaps most notable for a regulatory moratorium the state put in place in 2015, which was subsequently extended each year from 2016 through 2021 through the issuance of an annual regulatory reform executive order.123 In 2020, Governor Doug Ducey's executive order contained a one-in, three-out regulatory PAYGO provision, whereby the ins and outs are measured via rule requests.124 The one-in, three-out provision was extended in 2021 and, at that point, was also accompanied by a provision requiring regulatory agencies to review regulations suspended during the COVID-19 pandemic to determine if suspensions should be made permanent.125 The moratorium in Arizona is similar to a moratorium that has been in place in Indiana since 2013, which has extended through multiple governors' terms, despite being instituted via executive order.126 To date, the Arizona moratorium has existed under one governor, Governor Ducey.

-C. Regulatory Review Commissions (Mississippi, Illinois, and New Jersey)
+c.
+Regulatory Review Commissions (Mississippi, Illinois, and New Jersey)